ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 3. Bikee Bike Lightest Electric Bike Conversion Kit

-Bikee Bike are an Italian company that specialise in e-bike technology.
-The aptly named ‘Lightest ebike kit’ looks very promising indeed.
+Bikee Bike is an Italian company that specialises in e-bike technology.
+The aptly named ‘Lightest e-bike kit’ looks very promising indeed.
 The company already sell a mid-drive conversion kit on their website, but this kit is an Indiegogo start-up so it’s currently pre-order.

 As I know very little about this motor, I’ve taken some of the specifications from their website and elaborated a little.